mnikander/landmasses/design.md

 - could switch to vector in the future, or just put the array on the stack, if the maps get larger

 I'll take the array, it will probably execute faster.

+# Potential runtime improvements

+- Loop unrolling of the kernel could help
+- Add padding to the image to remove if-statements for bounds-checking would avoid branching and could enable partial vectorization

+The biggest performance gain would probably be seen by switching to another algorithm such as a:
+- _linear_ single-pass clustering a disjoint set union datastructure, which would have fewer cache misses, excellent prefetching, and only needs a 2x2 kernel
+- stixel clustering where the contents of each row and clustered into 1d intervals, and those intervals are in turn merged across rows using an interval intersection operation (probably DSU)

+Implementing either one from scratch, with good test coverage and without an external library, would take more than an afternoon.